maxjiang216/maxjiang216.github.io/_posts/2024-09-29-btc-standard-4.md

 > [T]he interventionist policies of Hoover were amplified into what came to be known as the New Deal.

-There is a famous quote by one of FDR's underlings where he admitted that all of the New Deal policies were taken from Hoover.
-(I can't find it right now.
-If you can, please contact me and I'll add it here.)
+There is a famous quote by one of FDR's underlings where he admitted that all of the New Deal policies were taken from Hoover. ([Source](https://www.gilderlehrman.org/history-resources/spotlight-primary-source/herbert-hoover-great-depression-and-new-deal-1931%E2%80%931933))

 > President Roosevelt issued an executive order banning the private ownership of gold, forcing Americans to sell their gold to the U.S. Treasury at a rate of $20.67 per ounce [...]
 Roosevelt then revalued the dollar on the international market from $20.67 per ounce to $35 per ounce, a 41% devaluation of the dollar in real terms (gold).